 The operation theatre nurse should verbally confirm the completeness of final sponge, instrument and needle counts.
-In cases with an images).
+In cases with an open cavity, instrument counts should also be confirmed to be complete.
+If counts are not appropriately reconciled, the team should be alerted so that appropriate steps can be taken (such as examining the drapes, garbage and wound or, if need be, obtaining radiographic images).